0atman/noboilerplate/scripts/12-webgl-rust-wasm.md

     );

 ```

 %%

 ![[rust-logo.png|300]]

-# Web-Native Rust apps
+# Web-Native Rust Apps

 notes:

 Hi friends my name is Tris and this is No Boilerplate, focusing on fast, technical videos.

-A revolution happened in `2017`, the revolution of wasm.
+A quiet revolution happened in `2017`, the revolution of wasm.
-But it has been slow to be adopted by main stream programming languages.
+But it has been slow to be adopted by popular programming languages.

-The Rust adopted webassembly instantly, and thanks to good language design, good community attitudes, and some good luck, is the best language to write wasm apps today.
+Rust adopted webassembly instantly, and thanks to good language design, good community attitudes, and some good luck, is the best language to write wasm apps today.

 Let's take a step back.

 ---

-# Why is the web so popular?
+# Why is the Web so Popular?

 notes:

 Web programming used to be a frustrating place, I was there, not so long ago.

-Even in the early days of html embeds and bad javascript, it was obvious business had changed overnight.
+But Even in the early days of html embeds and bad javascript, it was obvious business had changed overnight.

 It's easy to see in hindsight, but at the time, on the ground, the technologies were so BAD.

 Javascript no longer is a bad programming language.
 It's fine, but at the TIME it was terrible!
 The web was full of frames and errors and plugins.

-The interface, which for most sites was times new roman, black on white with blue links, looked terrible, and was different on every computer.
+The interface, which for most sites was times new roman, black on white with blue links, looked terrible too, and was different on every computer.

 BEST VIEWED ON IE4, sites would tell you.